 Bonus Resource: My “Customizable Digital Bullet Journal for Teachers and Graduate Students” Course

 After a couple of years trying my hand at creating digital planners and journals (you can see and download them for free by going to my “Create” page), I’ve finally created one specifically for my main audience: college instructors/teachers.
 [If you’re not an educator, but your schedule fluctuates pretty heavily while still being quite structured (like with graduate school), the templates included in the journal will likely work well for you, too.]
 The journal is similar to the ones I’ve created before.
 But, this journal comes in a course that includes nine video tutorials on customizing the journal using the 37 templates I’ve created for it.
-The course costs $20 (though it might be selling on a discount depending on when you’re reading this post!), and comes with a 30 day money back guarantee.
+The course costs $20, and comes with a 30 day money back guarantee.
 If you want to see a free video preview of the journal and check out what topics I cover in the tutorials, here’s the page with all the details.
 [Or try a free sample.]

 Here’s a free video tutorial on how you can create your own page templates in these digital journals.